Programme Assistants

 Programme Assistants receive a modest salary.

 PAs are usually Quakers or those in close sympathy with the Religious Society of Friends.
 They are typically recent university graduates, with a strong interest in international affairs and a demonstrable commitment to building social justice in the world.
-A degree or equivalent qualification is usual, and many have a postgraduate qualification.
+A degree or equivalent qualification is the norm, and many have a postgraduate qualification.
 Fluency in English and well-developed computer skills are essential, and knowledge of another UN language is an asset, but not required.
 In Switzerland, this is considered to be an internship/trainee position.

 These posts can only be offered to those who are eligible for employment in Switzerland (details in the Job Descriptions).